Trump's Expat Followers Were Right! The U.S. Looks Like Socialist Venezuela Now!

 We can all guess what would happen then.
 Maduro would refuse to accept the results or budge from the Miraflores palace.
 He’d call the election rigged by his archenemy, the U.S. He’d insist millions of ballots were illegally cast.
 He’d sack if not jail any government official who contradicts him.
 He’d move to strengthen his hold on the military and other public security agencies.
 And he’d refuse the legitimate victor any access to information critical to citizens’ health and welfare, like how badly destroyed Venezuela’s medical, food and oil sectors are.

-He would do every egomaniacal thing under the Caribbean sun to obstruct Venezuela’s transition.
+He would do every egomaniacal thing under the Caribbean sun to obstruct Venezuela’s democratic transition.

 In other words, the despot in Caracas would do precisely what President Trump – the wannabe despot – is doing right now in Washington.
 No civically responsible American is impugning the presidential election Joe Biden won this month.
 But Trump is so deep in infantile Maduro mode that Tuesday night he fired the Homeland Security Department’s cybersecurity director, Chris Krebs, for nothing more than asserting that the U.S. vote – the largest in the country’s history – was exemplary.